More to life than doom and gloom (Isaiah 22:12-13)

 “In that day the Lord God of hosts called for weeping and mourning, for baldness and wearing of sackcloth.”Isaiah 22:12

 In the biblical worldview, moments of impending doom or certain suffering are times of powerful introspection; to question why you are here, why you are who you are, and what drives you to live your life.
 That’s what the Bible is encouraging us to do.
 It’s helping us to appreciate life as much more than eating and drinking until the day we die because we can find value in humanity and meaning in existence when we adopt God’s worldview.

 And Bible Feed is here to help.
+Episode 41 of our podcast, “The meaning of life”, discusses this very topic using an ancient piece of wisdom literature from the Old Testament, the book of Ecclesiastes.
+We look at how the Bible teaches that there is more to life than just a short existence.
+Much more in our podcast archive will help you start to read and understand the Bible.
 Feel free to get in touch if you want to ask a question about anything in the Bible or would like to know more about what other learning tools are available.